GCTC-NTGC/gc-digital-talent/apps/e2e/cypress/README.md

 It works best with `TEST_FILTER`, which defaults to "language-selection" if not set.

-For example, this will run the `cypress/e2e/talentsearch/static-pages.cy.js` test in the Chrome browser, and leave it open (success or failure):
+For example, this will run the `cypress/e2e/talentsearch/static-pages.cy.js` test in the Electron browser, and leave it open (success or failure):

 ```
 TEST_FILTER=static-pages npm run e2e:run:inspect